alping/medical-reference-cards/README.md

 ```
 For more info on YAML, see http://yaml.org/

-### Dimension of .pdf files
+### Dimension of content .pdf files
-- The dimensions should be 100mm x 140mm (width x height)
+- The dimensions should be 100mm x 130mm (width x height)

 ## Contributors
 Peter - Medical student, Karolinska Institutet, Sweden